Temporary resident permit (TRP) for victims of family violence

 - have been misled and made to believe by an abusive spouse or common-law partner that their family class or SCLPC class permanent residence application has been submitted and is in process when, in fact, no application has been submitted

-- are temporary residents intending to apply for permanent residence through a genuine relationship that has become abusive, but who may not yet have an application in process
+- are intending to apply for permanent residence through a genuine relationship that has become abusive, but who may not yet have an application in process

-Ineligible individuals who are not considered to be seeking permanent resident status, per the corresponding MI, include but are not restricted to the following:
+Ineligible individuals who are not considered to be seeking permanent resident status, per the corresponding MIs include, but are not restricted to, the following:

-- those who have been granted refugee protection and reside in Canada as protected persons without the intention of seeking permanent resident status
+- those who have been granted refugee protection and reside in Canada as a protected person but have not applied for permanent residence

-While it is anticipated that the majority of cases for a family violence TRP will come from within the family class, allegations of abuse may also be raised within the context of an application under other immigration classes.
+While it is anticipated that the majority of cases for a family violence TRP will come from applicants requesting permanent residence as members of the family class, allegations of abuse may also be raised within the context of an application for permanent residence submitted under other immigration classes (for example, the alleged victim could be the spouse of a principal applicant requesting permanent residence through an economic class managed through Express Entry, or the spouse of a principal applicant requesting permanent residence as a protected person).
 Officers must assess the allegations and determine the appropriate course of action.

 What constitutes family violence

 Family violence is not just physical violence.
-A person may experience one or more forms of violence, including
+A person may experience 1 or more forms of violence, including

 - physical abuse, including forcible confinement